-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 712, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 712, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Education and Housing that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 205, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 205, S.D.
+1, and be referred to the Committee on Commerce and Consumer Protection.

 Respectfully submitted on behalf of the members of the Committee on Education and Housing,